 Key roles leaders play on the people-side of the change (change management):

 Senior leaders play a central role in making change successful.
 In all of Prosci's Best Practices in Change Management benchmarking studies, participants cited the role of the sponsor as the number one contributor to success.
 In most of these studies, the role of the senior leader was cited by a three-to-one margin over any other success factor.
-One of the biggest issues related to the executive actions on the change management side is that senior leaders don't know what good sponsorship looks like in concrete terms.
-It is the responsibility of the change management practitioner to educate and coach senior leaders to fulfill the roles mentioned above, with checklists and specific actions to follow.

-Tim Creasey is Prosci’s Chief Innovation Officer and a globally recognized leader in change management.
-His work forms the foundation of the largest body of knowledge in the world on managing the people side of change to deliver organizational results.
+Tim Creasey is Prosci’s Chief Innovation Officer and a globally recognized leader in Change Management.
+Their work forms the basis of the world's largest body of knowledge on managing the people side of change to deliver organizational results.